-- 28. The RAF of the institution is expected to formalise the interplay between the RAF and other strategic processes such as the ICAAP, the ILAAP, the recovery plan and the remuneration framework in accordance with the SSM supervisory statement on governance and risk appetite.
-A well-developed RAF, articulated through the risk appetite statement, is expected to be an integral part of the ILAAP architecture and a cornerstone of sound risk and liquidity management. - 29.
-In its risk appetite statement, the institution is expected to set out a clear and unambiguous view on and intended actions with regard to its risks in line with its business strategy.
-In particular, the statement is expected to include motivations for taking on or avoiding certain types of risks, products or regions. - 30.
+- 31. In its risk appetite statement, the institution is expected to set out both a clear and unambiguous view on and intended actions with regard to its risks in line with its business strategy.
+In particular, the statement is expected to include motivations for taking on or avoiding certain types of risks, products or regions.
+Furthermore, the institution is expected to widen the monitoring of the liquidity risks to other metrics than the regulatory ones and to select a diversified set of metrics proportionate to its business model and risk profile. - 32.
 The institution's overall risk profile is expected to ultimately be constrained and driven by the group-wide RAF and its implementation.
 Furthermore, the RAF is a critical element of the institution's strategy development and implementation process.
 In a structured manner, the RAF links risks taken to the institution's liquidity adequacy and strategic objectives.
-As part of the RAF, the institution is expected to determine and take into account its management buffers. - 31.
+As part of the RAF, the institution is expected to determine and take into account its management buffers. - 33.
 The institution is expected to clearly express how the implementation and monitoring of its strategy and risk appetite are supported by its ILAAP, and how this effectively allows it to comply with the agreed risk boundaries set out in the risk appetite statement.
-In order to facilitate sound and effective risk management, the institution is expected to use the ILAAP outcomes when setting up an effective risk monitoring and reporting system and an adequately granular limit system (including effective escalation procedures) that allocates specific limits to, for example, individual risks, sub-risks, entities and business areas, promoting the risk appetite statement of the group. - 32.
+In order to facilitate sound and effective risk management, the institution is expected to use the ILAAP outcomes when setting up an effective risk monitoring and reporting system and an adequately granular limit system (including effective escalation procedures) that allocates specific limits to, for example, individual risks, sub-risks, entities and business areas, promoting the risk appetite statement of the group. - 34.
 The institution is expected to have a policy in place regarding the use of public funding sources.
-Such policies are expected to differentiate between the use of such sources during business as usual and during times of stressed conditions and be explicitly considered in the risk appetite (timing and amount) and liquidity adequacy statements.
-The actual and potential future use of such
+18 Such policies are expected to differentiate between the use of such sources during business as usual and during times of stressed conditions and be explicitly considered in the risk appetite (timing and amount) and liquidity adequacy statements.
+The actual and potential future use of such sources is expected to be monitored.
+This monitoring is expected to take place in all material currencies.
+In order to quantify both the timing and the amount of potential future use of such sources stress testing is expected to be used.